rutvik-walde/Corona-Annihilator/README.md

 Now the Mission is in your hands to take Revenge for the people who have fallen while fighting it and help Save the World from extinction.
-Your are Humanity's Last Hope.
+Your are Humanity's Last Hope.......

+The Game has been wrtitten in Python,however you will need to install the pygame library.The game is simply plug and play,just run the main.py file.Comments have been added for better understanding.